Luix-Sparta/tech258-azure-linux/2_tier_app_deployment/readme.md

 ![img_10.png](../images/autoscale_group/img_10.png)

-10. Change Maximum to 3 and Scale out CPU threshold to 75 and click save
+10. Change Maximum to 3 and Scale out CPU threshold to 75 and click save In the Autoscaling configuration, changing the maximum number of instances to 3 and setting the CPU threshold for scaling out to 75% means that the system will automatically add VM instances up to a maximum of 3 when CPU usage hits 75% or more.
+This helps manage resource allocation efficiently without overspending on unnecessary VMs.
 ![img_11.png](../images/autoscale_group/img_11.png)

 11. Click "Save"